Pepsodent: Advertising

 Pepsodent was advertised for its purported properties for fighting tooth decay, attributed in advertisements to the supposed ingredient Irium.
 In a 1994 speech, the chairman of the U.S. Federal Communications Commission, Reed Hundt, claimed that the "Irium" mentioned in Pepsodent advertisements "didn't exist".
 "Irium" was being used as another name for sodium lauryl sulfate, an ionic surfactant.

 Claude C. Hopkins realized teeth had a yellow film on them and he focused his advertisements for Pepsodent on removing that film.
 Another ingredient, "IMP", which stood for "Insoluble Meta-Phosphate", was claimed to whiten teeth.

 Radio program

-Pepsodent sponsored a radio program, The Pepsodent Show Starring Bob Hope that began airing in 1938 and ran for approximately 10 years on NBC.
-The show featured Bob Hope and his cast of regular characters such as Jerry Colonna, Barbara Jo Allen as Vera Vague, Frances Langford, singer Dennis Day, and Skinnay Ennis.
+Pepsodent was one of the first consumer products companies to sponsor a radio program.
+During the thirties and forties, the company sponsored Amos N Andy, and The Pepsodent Show Starring Bob Hope that began airing in 1938 and ran for approximately 10 years on NBC.
+The show featured Bob Hope and his cast of regular characters such as Jerry Colonna, Barbara Jo Allen as Vera Vague, singers including Frances Langford and Doris Day, and bandleader Skinnay Ennis.

 Famous Hollywood guest stars such as Cary Grant, Orson Welles, Judy Garland, Bette Davis, Humphrey Bogart, Paulette Goddard, Dorothy Lamour, Rita Hayworth, Penny Singleton, Arthur Lake, Basil Rathbone, Gary Cooper, Veronica Lake, Ginger Rogers, Edward G. Robinson, Hedda Hopper, and many more would be on hand to trade comedic barbs with Hope.
 The show was the first radio program to broadcast live from the Hollywood Canteen on October 13, 1942, and soon the show was playing live to U.S. troops during World War II, even including some of the soldiers in the show.